eva128/EVENT-LOG-SAMPLING-FOR-PREDICTIVE-PROCESS-MONITORING/README.md

         - *--resource_p*: "True" if you want to use resource as features, "False" otherwise (default: False),
         - *--data_p*: "True" if you want to use data as features, "False" otherwise (default: False),
         - *--result_dir*: directory where the experimental results are saved
-        - *--sampling_technique*: the desired sampling technique ("random", "relevance", "variant", "none").
+        - *--sampling_technique*: the desired sampling technique ("random", "relevance", "variant", "none", default = "none").
-                                  - If you want to use variant-based sampling please provide the sampled event log with the following name: *dataset*_variant, e.g., "bpi2012_variant"
+                                  - If you want to use variant-based sampling please provide the sampled event log with the following name: *dataset*_variant_samplesize.xes, e.g., "bpi2012_variant_50.xes"
                                   - If you want to use relevance-based sampling please provide the evetn log as a xes-file and a petri net of your event log, e.g., bpi2012.xes and bpi2012.pnml
+         - *--sample_size*: the desired sample size (default=1.0)
       - e.g.,
-        - ```python lstm.py --task "next_activity" --contextual_info False --learning_rate 0.002 --num_epochs 15 --batch_size 128 --data_dir "./samples/" --data_set "helpdesk" --checkpoint_dir "./checkpoints/" --control_flow_p True --time_p False --resource_p False --data_p False --transition False --result_dir "./result/" --sampling_technique "relevance"``
+        - ```python lstm.py --task "next_activity" --contextual_info False --learning_rate 0.002 --num_epochs 15 --batch_size 128 --data_dir "./samples/" --data_set "helpdesk" --checkpoint_dir "./checkpoints/" --control_flow_p True --time_p False --resource_p False --data_p False --transition False --result_dir "./result/" --sampling_technique "relevance"  --sample_size 0.5"``

 ### Citations: